Can You Trust Your Johnson?

 No. He unthinkingly does something that none of his ancestors had the option of doing (but would have done too).
 Out with the old and in with the new—because novelty triggers the surge of dopamine he needs to become aroused.
 He clicks around the Web until he hits something that engorges his penis.
 A novel pornstar may be sufficient, but perhaps after his fourth session of the day, he needs an added jolt of shock or anxiety to goose his dopamine and light a fire under his brain's sluggish reward circuitry.

-For some guys this innocent reflex can have one or both of the following undesired effects:
+Half of today's porn users report escalating to material that was once uninteresting.
+In some porn users, this innocent reflex can have one or both of the following undesired effects:

 1. Rewiring: The user inadvertently carves new arousal pathways into his limbic system.
 As researcher Jim Pfaus points out, "the mating brain is opportunistic."
 It's not strictly bound by intrinsic wiring, but rather it adapts to promising sexual cues.
 This is especially true during adolescence, when the brain is primed for wiring up sexual cues.